 The older buildings are being well used and maintained, and the new buildings are thoughtfully-designed with planet-friendly features including water recycling, solar panels and living sedum roofs.
-The dining room, for example, is open and airy — filled with light — and the new girls’ day house (built in 2015, Alliott, the style of which is the guide for the new day and boarding houses being built) is spacious, comfortable and practical.
+The dining room, for example, is open and airy — filled with light — and the new girls’ day house (built in 2015, Alliott, the style of which is the guide for the new day and boarding houses soon to open) is spacious, comfortable and practical.
 There’s a real sense of calm and purpose all across the campus.

 Other bits to brag about: